 It’s a shame because these gripes spoil an otherwise decent N64 controller.
 The design is modern, it’s comfortable to hold, and it’s surprisingly compact despite its built-in battery.

 Ultimately, I can’t recommend a controller with such obvious issues and poor build quality.
 If you really want a wireless N64 controller then the Admiral is at least usable.
-But it’s not worth the high asking price when there are better, cheaper (albeit wired) alternatives out there.
+But it’s not worth the high asking price, especially now that the Brawler 64 wireless controller is available.